artefactual/archivematica-docs/user-manual/metadata/premis.rst

 PREMIS rights metadata can be added during :ref:`transfer <transfer>` or :ref:`ingest <ingest>`; it can be entered via the GUI interface to be applied to the entirety of the SIP or transfer.
-Rights can also be entered at the object level by describing them in a rights.csv file and using the :ref:`Import metadata <import-metadata>` feature.
+Rights can also be imported for individual files or a whole transfer using a :ref:`rights.csv file <rights.csv>`.
+Use a file path for an individual file, or ``objects/`` (also accepted as ``objects``) for the whole transfer.
+Other directory targets are not supported.

 Below, the entry template is described as it appears for each rights basis, followed by acts granted/restricted.